2DGD-F0TH/2DGD_F0TH/chapters/010_Patterns_Containers.md

 ### Command Pattern

+It may be necessary, during our software development, to abstract our functions into something that can be assigned and treated as an object.

+Many programming languages now feature functions as "first class citizens", allowing to treat functions as objects: assigning functions to variables, calling functions, lambdas, inline functions, functors, function pointers...

+The command pattern allows us to abstract a function (or any executable line of code) into its own object that can be handled as such, allowing us to package a request into its own object for later use.

+This pattern can be useful to code GUIs, making actions in our games that can be undone, macros, replays and much more.

 \placeholder

 <!-- TODO: Talk about the command pattern and how to transform a function into an object -->
 <!-- TODO: Add pattern reference table -->

 ### Flyweight

+Sometimes it may be necessary to keep track of a large number of very similar objects.

+Imagine a lot of sprites of trees that have the same texture and size, but have different positions: it could prove to be really resource-heavy to keep all the sprite objects in memory, each one with its own copy of the texture and size.
+This could prove to be performance-heavy too, since all those textures will have to be moved to the GPU.

+Here comes the Flyweight pattern: we try to share as much of the so-called "intrinsic state" of the objects between the object that contain the so-called "extrinsic state".

 \placeholder